 For instance:

-Expanding into international regions brings complexity such as multiple currencies, subsidiaries, and accounting systems.
-Preparing a P&L statement will involve manually consolidating data across these systems – Something that is time consuming and error-prone.
+• Expanding into international regions brings complexity such as multiple currencies, subsidiaries, and accounting systems.
+Preparing a P&L statement involves manually consolidating data across these systems – Something that is time consuming and error-prone.
 Automating such processes will help you quickly calculate and track key business metrics including your growth rate and EBITDA margin.

 The Rule of 40 is an incredibly useful tool for gauging your company’s financial health.
 However, early-stage companies might hobble themselves by tracking this metric closely.
 Using the weighted Rule of 40 at first and transitioning to the standard Rule of 40 is often the best approach.

-The Rule of 40 is calculated by adding your company’s ARR growth percentage to your EBITDA profit margin.
+For private SaaS companies, the Rule of 40 is calculated by adding your company’s ARR growth percentage to your EBITDA profit margin.
 Other metrics can be used to quantify revenue growth and profit margin.
-However, ARR growth rate and EBITDA margin are the most common.
+However, ARR growth rate and EBITDA margin are the most common for private SaaS.

 Why is the Rule of 40 important?